 Hey there!
 I'm Shelby and if you have ever called the clinic or stopped in, it was most likely me who greeted you!
 Townsend has been my home my entire life and I couldn't imagine going anywhere else.
-I have always had a passion for animals and working here at Elkhorn has been an absolute blessing.
-I've learned so much from the team and I consider them family!
+I have always had a passion for animals and working here at Elkhorn has been fun.
 I began working at EVC in '16 as the Technician and in '18 became the CSR.

 In my free time, I spend quality time with my two littles, Alexis and Hunter, who definitely keep me on my toes!
 I absolutely love all the pets, all the animals, and I look forward to getting to know you!